 We love our furry feline companions and we also love to take care of our planet.
 It’s hard sometimes to reconcile the fact that millions of tons of cat litter are dumped into the garbage each year.
 Also, mining clay for traditional cat litters brings its own environmental challenges.
 If you have concerns about clay-based litters that contain sodium bentonite, or simply want to try something new, there are alternatives to traditional kitty litter that are made from recycled newspaper.
 Why not use a material that’s delivered to your doorstep for your whiskered friend?

 According to the Technical Association of the Pulp and Paper Industry (TAPPI), 24 billion newspapers are published each year in the U.S. On a positive note, you could say that recycling is CATching on: almost 90% of these newspapers are recovered and recycled!
 Paper accounts for more than a third of all recyclables collected in the U.S. (by weight).
-More than 5,000 products can be made from recycled paper, including coffee filters, car insulation, animal bedding, planting pots for seedlings, and egg cartons.
+More than 5,000 products can be made from recycled paper, including coffee filters, car insulation, animal bedding, planting recycled seed starting pots, and egg cartons.

 Remember that recycling is important because it saves energy, reduces emissions of greenhouse gases and other pollutants, and because it conserves natural resources.
 It’s a good idea meowadays to recover useful materials like newspaper from the trash to make new products.